 Why?

-If both Wall Street Rating and Seeking Alpha Author Rating are high (i.e. above 4), it increases the probability of the recommendation being right.
+If both the Wall Street Rating and Seeking Alpha Author Rating are high (i.e. above 4), it increases the probability of the recommendation being right.

 In case you are not familiar with Seeking Alpha stock ratings, there are three different types of ratings: